epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

 ## invocation

 Describes how the contract will be invoked.
-EpicChain debugger supports multiple invocation mechanisms, described below.
+EpicChain Graphical Wizard supports multiple invocation mechanisms, described below.

 ### invoke operation